 - For expected output, the AzureAdJoined field value should be “YES”, WamDefaultSet field value should be “YES”, and the WamDefaultGUID field value should be a GUID with “(AzureAd)” at the end.

-Potential issue: The field for SettingsUrl is empty and the device does not sync.
+Potential issue: The field for SettingsUrl is empty and the device doesn't sync.
 The user may have last logged in to the device before Enterprise State Roaming was enabled in the Azure Active Directory Portal.
 Restart the device and have the user login.
 Optionally, in the portal, try having the IT Admin navigate to Azure Active Directory > Devices > Enterprise State Roaming disable and re-enable Users may sync settings and app data across devices.
 Once re-enabled, restart the device and have the user login.
-If this does not resolve the issue, SettingsUrl may be empty if there is a bad device certificate.
+If this doesn't resolve the issue, SettingsUrl may be empty if there's a bad device certificate.
 In this case, running “dsregcmd.exe /leave” in an elevated command prompt window, rebooting, and trying registration again may help with this issue.